So you want to be a Scout?

 Do we have to do all the activities and purchase camping equipment right away?

-No, you have a choice of what you would like to do.
+No, you are not required to attend every activity; you have a choice of what you would like to do.
 And no, you do not have to go purchase camping equipment right away, unless you would like to.
 It is important to participate in activities dependent on your program for specific rank advancement and of course the outdoors is a big part of Scouting.
 The majority of the Boy Scout Troops have standardized camping gear for the boys and Cub Scout Packs will do family camping where they can help assist with gear or can lead you in the right direction on a purchase.

 My child has other extracurricular activities; can we still participate without falling behind?